enketo/enketo-express/README.md

 ### Developer tools
-Install [nodemon](https://github.com/remy/nodemon) to automatically restart the server when a file changes.
+* Install [nodemon](https://github.com/remy/nodemon) to automatically restart the server when a file changes.
-Install [gulp](http://gulpjs.com/) to automatically update the translation keys.
+* Install [gulp](http://gulpjs.com/) to automatically update the translation keys.
-Install [mocha](https://github.com/mochajs/mocha) to run tests.
+* Install [mocha](https://github.com/mochajs/mocha) to run tests.
-Install [nodemon](https://github.com/remy/nodemon) to run app in development mode with autoreload.

 The easiest way to start the app in development and debugging mode with livereload is with `grunt develop`.